zackstout/beatles-songwriting/README.md

 - It won't be long
 - One after 909
 - Rocky raccoon (the vocalization I guess)
+- Drive my car
+- Norwegian Wood

 ## Lyrics

 - When you find yourself in the thick of it, help yourself to a bit of what is all around you
 - Fun is the only thing money can't buy
+- With lovers and friends i still recall (lolol)...
+But of all these friends and lovers...

 ---